Create your own Zero-waste Data Physicalisation (or Fizzy Data, for short!)

 Inspiration

-Here are some images of what our previous workshop participants (teachers!) have created.
+Here is what some of our previous teacher workshop participants have created!

 Note: This activity was inspired by a workshop some of our team members attended at the Information+ 2023 conference in Edinburgh.
 The workshop was organised by Sarah Hayes, Trevir Hogan, Rebecca Noonan and Denise Heffernan (Munster Technological University); Kim Sauve (University of Bath); and Martin Lindrup (Aalborg University).